 Continuity of Care after Termination of Provider: Subject to the terms and conditions set forth below, benefits will be provided at the participating provider level for covered services (subject to applicable copayments, coinsurance, deductibles and other terms) received from a provider at the time the provider's contract with the claims administrator terminates (unless the provider's contract terminates for reasons of medical disciplinary cause or reason, fraud, or other criminal activity).

-You must be under the care of the participating provider at the time the provider's contract terminates.
-The terminated provider must agree in writing to provide services to you in accordance with the terms and conditions of his or her agreement with the claims administrator prior to termination.
+If your physician leaves our network for any reason other than termination of cause, and you are in active treatment, you may be able to continue seeing that provider for a limited period of time and still get the participating provider benefits conditions of his or her agreement with the claims administrator prior to termination.
 The provider must also agree in writing to accept the terms and reimbursement rates under his or her agreement with the claims administrator prior to termination.
 If the provider does not agree with these contractual terms and conditions, the provider's services will not be continued beyond the contract termination date.

+You must be under the care of the participating provider at the time the provider's contract terminates.
+The terminated provider must agree in writing to provide services to you in accordance with the terms and